avalvis/mern-secure-registration/README.md

 - **Frontend**: React for the user interface, Axios for making HTTP requests, and react-google-recaptcha for CAPTCHA functionality.
 - **Backend**: Node.js with Express.js framework for handling server-side logic, MongoDB for data storage with Mongoose ORM for data modeling, bcrypt for password hashing, and node-fetch for server-side CAPTCHA verification.
 - **Styling**: CSS Modules for component-scoped styling, ensuring a clean and maintainable codebase.

+# Working on Extra Features

+## Fetch Registered Users

+This branch (`feature-fetch-users`) focuses on developing the functionality to fetch and display a list of all registered users.
+This feature aims to enhance administrative capabilities by providing a quick overview of user engagement.